 - The Neutral 3rd Party is Richardson Oliver Insights LLC.

 The Diversity Pledge was designed to facilitate collaboration among corporations who collectively represent the largest filers of patents.
-Founding pledgees include over 25 companies spanning a variety of industries including consumer products, telecommunications, social media, software, finance and biologics among others.
+Pledgees include over 40 companies spanning a variety of industries including consumer products, telecommunications, social media, software, finance and biologics among others.
 We hope many more companies join the founding pledgees to make actionable and measurable change in increasing diversity in innovation with their current employee base.

 USIPA, Diversity & Inclusion